tangshuang/tyshemo-service/README.md

         name: 'api name',
         description: 'api description',
         method: 'get', // lowercase, will be used by express to route
-        path: '/path/:id', // concat with baseUrl, will be used by express to serve up mock server, show in doc page
+        path: '/path/:id', // concat with basePath, will be used by express to serve up mock server, show in doc page

         request: RequestType, // data type container which created by TySheMo
         response: ResponseType,

-        error: any, // will be passed into errorWrapper
-        errors: mapping, // merge with globalErrors
+        // override global options
+        basePath: '',
+        getRequestType: null,
+        getResponseType: null,
+        getErrorType: null,
+        errorMapping: {},
       },
     ],
   }